coin-or/Gravity/MkP_install.md

 to get results for Model 4.

 You should get similar results as below in `Gravity/build/MkP_result.txt`:
 > 3, 36, 12.1644,  -2.14607e+06
 > 3, 36, 12.9085,  -2.14607e+06
 > 3, 36, 0.159482, -2.14607e+06
 > 3, 36, 0.368595, -2.14607e+06

-The first column is parameter k; the second is the number of nodes which is `6x6=36`; the third column is the cpu time in seconds; the fourth is the optimal value, by which you can calculate the optimality gap (0 for this test instance) for their continuous relaxations.
+Each row shows the corresponding result of each command line above.
+Thus we have four rows.
+The first column is parameter k; the second is the number of nodes which is `6x6=36`; the third column is the CPU time in seconds; the fourth is the optimal value, by which you can calculate the optimality gap (0 for this test instance) for their continuous relaxations.

 Since the data in `MkP_result.txt`is separated by comma,  you can open this `csv (comma-separated-value)` file using MS Excel and calculate the optimality gap easily.

+#### Example 2: ISDP formulations
+We illustrate tests of ISDP formulations (Model 3 and Model 5 in our paper) with instance `(4, 11x11), spinglass2g` in Table 3.
+You need to type the following to get results for Model 3:

+`../bin/min_k_part ../data_sets/Minkcut/spinglass2g_1111.txt 4 SDP true`

+`../bin/min_k_part ../data_sets/Minkcut/spinglass2g_1111.txt 4 SDP false`

+and
+`../bin/min_k_part ../data_sets/Minkcut/spinglass2g_1111.txt 4 SDP_tree true`

+`../bin/min_k_part ../data_sets/Minkcut/spinglass2g_1111.txt 4 SDP_tree false`

+for Model 5.

+You should get similar results as below in `Gravity/build/MkP_result.txt`:

 ### Run multiple tests using the bash script
 If you want to run multiple the problem instances in the paper, you can use the bash script called `exp.sh` that we provided in folder `Gravity`.